-Jenkki – The Most Popular Chewing Gum in Finland for more than 60 Years
+Jenkki – The most popular chewing gum in Finland for more than 70 Years

 Fun and always in touch with the latest trends – that’s what springs to mind when you think of Jenkki.
-The brand has lived, grown and evolved with the Finnish people for more than 60 years.
-Jenkki is the first and most studied chewing gum with xylitol in the world.
-In the span of 60 years Jenkki has reached iconic status – to the Finns it is synonymous with the words “chewing gum”.
+The brand has lived, grown and evolved with the Finnish people for more than 70 years.
+Jenkki is the first and most studied chewing gum with xylitol in the world and has reached iconic status.
+Jenkki is synonymous with the word “chewing gum” for the Finns.

-Created in Turku, Finland, by the Hellas company in 1951, Jenkki has become the best known chewing gum in Finland.
-The name, meaning “Yankee”, was chosen due the popularity of the United States in post-war Europe.
+1950 Jenkki was created in 1951 in Turku, Finland by the Hellas company and has become the best-known chewing gum in Finland.
+The name Jenkki means “Yankee”, and was chosen due the popularity of the United States in post-war Europe.

 The original Jenkki was wrapped in shiny wax paper.
 Back then, chewing gum was seen as a fad and something only kids did, a filthy habit that could get you detention if you were caught chewing in school.

-Jenkki made history in media on the 13 August 1957 when the Finnish advertising-funded Mainos-TV first started broadcasting commercials on television.
+Jenkki made history in media on August 13, 1957 when the Finnish advertising-funded Mainos-TV first started broadcasting commercials on television.
 Jenkki was one of the three clips shown on the very first commercial break.
-In the clip, an African-American boy scares away a lion by popping a chewing gum bubble.
-This generated a huge increase in sales for the “Neekeri Jenkki” brand.